 “I’m a white Canadian, and I had always thought about race in terms of black and white,” she says.
 “But I hadn’t reflected on the racial segregation in my own area, where the majority of people in town were white, but around it were several First Nations reservations – the indigenous Canadian people.
 Nor had I considered the impact of that segregation on my own sense of self.”

 To have a non-racist identity requires that I examine, every day, the environments I live and work in; that I notice race and do something about the injustice I see.”

-Barakett says she draws on those insights in her day-to-day life – “To have a non-racist identity requires that I examine, every day, the environments I live and work in; that I notice race and do something about the injustice I see” – and that she still consults Carter’s books, such as The Influence of Race and Racial Identity in the Psychotherapy Process: Toward a Racially Inclusive Model (1995 Wiley) when she’s working on new projects.
+Barakett says she draws on those insights in her day-to-day life – “To have a non-racist identity requires that I examine, every day, the environments I live and work in; that I notice race and do something about the injustice I see” – and that she still consults Carter’s books such as The Influence of Race and Racial Identity in Psychotherapy: Toward a Racially Inclusive Model (Wiley 1995) when she’s working on new projects.
 The latter include a racial literacy curriculum for K-8 students that she’s funded, which is currently piloting in independent schools and will be offered free on the Pollyanna, Inc. platform.